 DefinitionThis section has been translated automatically.

-Herbaceous perennial belonging to the composite plants (Compositae), 4-6 leaf rosette lying flat on the ground with central up to 60 cm high hairy flower stalk with yellow flowers.
+Origin throughout Europe, especially sunny areas of the Alps, Alpine foothills, now cultivated in fields.
+Herbaceous perennial belonging to the composite plants (Compositae), 4-6 leafy rosette lying flat on the ground with central up to 60 cm high hairy flower stalk with yellow flowers.
 Flowering time is June.
 Arnica is a protected plant in some countries.
-The essential oils extracted from Arnica montana contain fatty acids (50%), terpene hydrocarbons e.g. azulene (12%), paraffins, thymol and various thymol derivatives.
+Ingredients of the essential oils extracted from Arnica montana are fatty acids (50%), terpene hydrocarbons e.g. azulene (12%), kerosenes, thymol and various thymol derivatives.
 Thymol derivatives.
 Furthermore flavonoids, coumarins, caffeic acid, phytomelanes, sesquiterpene lactones.

 OccurrenceThis section has been translated automatically.